-Supporting the Council are district community boards: Ōtaki, Paraparaumu, Raumati, Waikanae and Paekākāriki.
+Supporting the Council are five district community boards: Ōtaki, Paraparaumu, Raumati, Waikanae and Paekākāriki.
 Community boards are the grassroots of local democracy, where people in each of our towns and villages can take their concerns or seek assistance.

 The Council has a strong partnership base with community boards on local matters.
 Council is represented at Community Boards through ward Councillor representation which sees two Paraparaumu ward Councillors sitting on the Paraparaumu Community Board, one Waikanae ward Councillor sitting on the Waikanae Community Board and the ward Councillors for Paekākāriki-Raumati and Ōtaki sitting on their respective community boards.
+As far as practicable, local issues are referred to community boards for consideration, comment or recommendations before decisions are made.

-Community Board representatives are also nominated as representatives to Council and committees where they can contribute to the debate, which ensures that the interests of the whole district are considered.
+Community Board representatives are also nominated as representatives to Council and committees where they can contribute to the debate, helping ensure that the interests of the whole district are considered.
 Community board representatives do not have voting rights at Council meetings but have voting rights at Council's two subcommittees.
 A Community Board's role is mainly advocacy, but it also has powers to make some decisions about issues within its boundaries.
 Boards make submissions to the Council and other statutory agencies.